master-hax/aosp-system-core/init/readme.txt

 symlink <target> <path>
    Create a symbolic link at <path> with the value <target>

+sync <on|off>
+   Disable or enable synchonization in multithreading mode. off - disable interthread synchronization and allow the multithreadind feture;
+   on  - enable sync.

 sysclktz <mins_west_of_gmt>
    Set the system clock base (0 if system clock ticks in GMT)